saivanji/test-linux-bootstrap/README.md

 ## Virtualization

-Define "virt: true" in "all.yml" file and follow the guide at https://dennisnotes.com/note/20180614-ubuntu-18.04-qemu-setup/
+Define "virt: true" in "all.yml" file

 Start the following services after the installation: